raspberrypilearning/butterfly-garden/en/step_5.md

 --- /task ---

 --- task ---
-Click the green flag and watch your butterfly fly in a circle.
+Click on the green flag and watch your butterfly fly in a circle.

 --- /task ---